moonshiner/draft-dnsop-rfc6303-bis/draft-dnsop-rfc6303-bis.md

 when, and only when, they appear in all capitals, as shown here.
 DNS terminology is as described in [@?RFC8499].

-## Updates to 6063 {#updates}
+# Updates to RFC 6063 {#6063-updates}

-Please update Section 8 of [@!RFC6303] "IANA Considerations" with the following text:
+Please update {{Section 8 of @!RFC6303}} "IANA Considerations" as follows:

 OLD:

+{:quote}
-   This registry can be amended through "IETF Review" as per [RFC5226].
+>   This registry can be amended through "IETF Review" as per {{?RFC5226}}.
-   As part of this review process, it should be noted that once a zone is added it is effectively added permanently; once an address range starts being configured as a local zone in systems on the Internet, it will be impossible to reverse those changes.
+>   As part of this review process, it should be noted that once a zone
+>   is added it is effectively added permanently; once an address range
+>   starts being configured as a local zone in systems on the Internet,
+>   it will be impossible to reverse those changes.

 NEW:

+{:quote}
-   This registry can be amended through "Expert Review" policy (Section 4.5 of [RFC8126]).
+>  This registry can be amended through "Expert Review" policy ({{Section 4.5 of !RFC8126}}).
-   As part of this review process, it should be noted that once a zone is added it is effectively added permanently; once an address range starts being configured as a local zone in systems on the Internet, it will be impossible to reverse those changes.
-More guidance for Designated Experts is provided in Section TBD.
+>  As part of this review process, it should be noted that once a zone
+>  is added it is effectively added permanently; once an address range
+>  starts being configured as a local zone in systems on the Internet,
+>  it will be impossible to reverse those changes.
+More guidance for Designated
+>  Experts is provided in {{guidance}} of THIS_DOCUMENT.

-## Guidance for Expert Reviews {#guidance}
+## Guidance for Designated Experts {#guidance}

 In changing the approval to "Expert Review", there should be some additional guidance.
 Here are some examples (not all mandatory) on what the Reviewer should look for: